OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 1. For this controller you will need to create a special route.
 	1. Open the file **App_Start** > **RouteConfig.cs**.

-	1. Add the following code above the route you previously added for the sections:
+	1. Add the following code above the **Section** route you previously added:

 		````c#
 		routes.MapRoute(